ealter/Elm-GUIs/paper/paper.md

 There are two features of Elm we are deliberately avoiding.
 First is the extensive raster drawing library, Graphics.Collage.
-Dynamic hover detection is not problematic when using this library because it can be done purely on each frame from the geometry.
+Dynamic hover detection is not problematic when using this library because it can be done purely through manual collision detection.
 However, if we used this library, our GUI would be a single raster animation and not a DOM tree.
 Secondly, the Graphics.Input library contains wrappers around HTML checkboxes and dropdowns.
-While we refer to these to show how the technique we develop for hovering genralizes, we avoid them when constructing our menus.
+While we refer to these to show how the technique we develop for hovering generalizes, we avoid them when constructing our menus.

 It is difficult for the authors to assess what level of knowledge should be